Best uses of social media in 2016

 Britain-based retail company ASOS doesn’t just post great-looking photos of its clothing to their Instagram account – though it does that really well.
 They also put their stylists to work, with each having an account associated with the brand.

-The ASOS-affiliated stylists function as brand lifestyle ambassadors, each with their own persona and huge Instagram following, like @asos-debbie.
+The ASOS-affiliated stylists function as brand lifestyle ambassadors, each with their own persona and huge Instagram following.

 So have fun with your Instagram posts and make sure to add in a little something that your audience likes.